carved4/mach-o-crypter/README.md

 ## Example Usage

 1. Create a simple Mach-O binary to test with
-2. Encrypt it using the crypt tool
+2. Encrypt it using the crypt tool: `go run main.go your_binary`
+   - The tool will automatically compress the binary if it reduces size
+   - You'll see output indicating if compression was beneficial and the compression ratio
-3. Build and run the stub
+3. Build and run the stub: `go build -v && ./stub`
 4. The binary will be executed securely with all environment variables preserved

 ## License